Alfonso Parot

-Alfonso Cristián Parot Rojas (born 15 October 1989) is a Chilean footballer who plays for Primera División club Universidad Católica as left back.
+Alfonso Cristián Parot Rojas (born 15 October 1989) is a Chilean footballer who plays for Primera División club Deportes Limache as left back.

 Parot was used by Marcelo Bielsa as "sparring" for Chile national team.

 International career

 He represented Chile U23 at the 2008 Inter Continental Cup in Malaysia and Chile U20 at the 2009 South American U-20 Championship.

 At senior level, he has been capped five times.